lixun910/my_blog/_posts/2019-05-23-Create-R-C++-library-use-swig.md

 To tell R how to compile our C++ source code and wrappers, we also need to create a file `Makevars` under src/ directory.
 The `Makevars` file is a variant of `GNU Make` that is only for R. Please see document of [R Makevars here](https://cran.r-project.org/doc/manuals/r-release/R-exts.html#Using-Makevars).
 The most common use of a Makevars file is to set additional preprocessor options (for example include paths and definitions) for C/C++ files via `PKG_CPPFLAGS`, and additional compiler flags by setting `PKG_CFLAGS`, `PKG_CXXFLAGS` or `PKG_FFLAGS`, and linking flag by setting `PKG_LDFLAGS` for C, C++ or Fortran respectively.

-In this example, we have library.cpp and libABC.cpp in the src/ directory, R installer will try to compile them and build a shared library.
-This will be equivlant to running the command above `PKG_LIBS="library.cpp" R CMD SHLIB libABC.cpp` to build the libABC.so library.
+In this example, the Makevars file is empty, since we have library.cpp and libABC.cpp in the src/ directory, and R installer will try to compile them and build a shared library.
+This is equivlant to running the command above `PKG_LIBS="library.cpp" R CMD SHLIB libABC.cpp` to build the libABC.so library.

 Then, we need to add file `NAMESPACE` to tell R about the namespace associated with our package.